-One of the most useful and valuable tools at your disposal is contract management software.
+One of the most useful and valuable tools at your disposal is automated contract management software.
 This type of software can help you organize and keep track of all your contracts in one central location.

 It can also automate many of the repetitive tasks associated with contract analysis, such as creating summaries and extracting key data points.

 If you’re still feeling overwhelmed by the prospect of contract analysis, it may be worth enlisting the help of a professional.

 There are a number of companies that specialize in providing contract analysis services.

 Working with a professional can save you a significant amount of time and effort.
 It can also help ensure that you don’t overlook any important details.